Cambridge EnerTechによる

 Iola Hughes, Research Manager, Rho Motion

 The nation's power grid is facing pivotal challenges, and battery energy storage systems (BESS) is playing a key role in addressing them.
-BESS not only provides electricity to the grid but also offesr essential services, such as balancing supply and demand.
+BESS not only provides electricity to the grid but also offers essential services, such as balancing supply and demand.
 As a result, the stationary storage market is the fastest-growing sector in battery demand.
 The battery industry is poised to enhance safety, performance, and reliability, which are critical for the future of our energy ecosystem.
 Join this panel of experts as they explore:

 - Commercial applications of energy storage